 Lastly, the new MacBook Air switches up the configurations and pricing.
 The base model now starts at $999, which includes the Core i3, 8GB of RAM, and 256GB of SSD storage.
 That’s double the storage of previous iterations.
 You can now configure it up to 2TB of storage and 16GB of memory, though you’ll pay handsomely for that.

-iPhone SE 2 resurrects an old favorite
+The new iPhone SE resurrects an old favorite

 The original iPhone SE was a surprise hit, offering as it did a more compact screen than Apple’s other iPhones without compromising on performance.
 It addressed a gap in the market for a small-screen iPhone that had gone unfulfilled since Apple launched the larger iPhone 6 in 2014.